nspcc-dev/neofs-api/proto-docs/accounting.md

 #### Method Balance

-Returns the amount of funds for the requested NeoFS account.
+Returns the amount of funds in GAS token for the requested NeoFS account.

 | Name | Input | Output |
 | ---- | ----- | ------ |